What You Need To Know Before You Learn: Music Theory

 This course aims to reframe the learning experience by adopting a remarkably simple yet astute assumption: all music, no matter the genre or time in history it was created, including all music theory terms and topics, can be distilled down to one Unifying Concept.
 This implies that understanding one concept is all you need to easily comprehend everything related to music.
 No matter what aspect of music you are discussing, it can be discussed in these terms.

-Learning music is incredibly important and can enrich your life in ways you might not even imagine.
-We invite you to try our book with a 30-day money-back guarantee or our step-by-step online video course with complete peace of mind by taking advantage of our 40% off sale and 7-day money-back guarantee.
-This allows you to dive in and experience the value of the course for yourself.
+Learning music is incredibly important and can enrich your life in ways you may not have even imagined.Ā We invite you to try our book with aĀ 30-day money-back guarantee, or Click Below to learn more about our monthly subscription and the 7-dayĀ risk-free trial!